Debbie Reynolds

-In 1969, she starred on television in The Debbie Reynolds Show, for which she received a Golden Globe nomination.
-In 1973, Reynolds starred in a Broadway revival of the musical Irene and was nominated for the Tony Award for Best Lead Actress in a Musical.
-She was also nominated for a Daytime Emmy Award for her performance in A Gift of Love (1999) and an Emmy Award for playing Grace's mother Bobbi on Will & Grace.
-At the turn of the millennium, Reynolds reached a new, younger generation with her role as Aggie Cromwell in Disney's Halloweentown series.
-In 1988, she released her autobiography, titled Debbie: My Life.
-In 2013, she released a second autobiography, Unsinkable: A Memoir.
+Her television series The Debbie Reynolds Show earned her a Golden Globe nomination in 1969.
+She starred in the 1973 Broadway revival of the musical Irene, which earned her a Tony Award nomination for "Best Leading Actress in a Musical."
+She was also nominated for a Daytime Emmy Award for her performance in A Gift of Love (1999).
+After appearing in the popular early-2000s sitcom Will & Grace, Reynolds was nominated for a Primetime Emmy Award for "Outstanding Guest Actress in a Comedy Series" for her role as Bobbi, the mother of Grace Adler.
+Reynolds would reach a new, younger audience with her role as Aggie Cromwell in Disney's Halloweentown series.

-Reynolds also had several business ventures, including ownership of a dance studio and a Las Vegas hotel and casino, and she was an avid collector of film memorabilia, beginning with items purchased at the landmark 1970 MGM auction.
-She served as president of The Thalians, an organization dedicated to mental-health causes.
-Reynolds continued to perform successfully on stage, television, and film into her 80s.
-In January 2015, Reynolds received the Screen Actors Guild Life Achievement Award.
-In 2016, she received the Jean Hersholt Humanitarian Award.
-In the same year, a documentary about her life was released titled Bright Lights: Starring Carrie Fisher and Debbie Reynolds, which turned out to be her final film appearance; the film premiered on HBO on January 7, 2017.

-Reynolds died following a hemorrhagic stroke on December 28, 2016, one day after the death of her daughter Carrie Fisher.
+Reynolds also had several business ventures besides her dance studio, including a Las Vegas hotel and casino; she was also an avid collector of film memorabilia, beginning with items purchased at the landmark 1970 MGM auction.
+She served as president of The Thalians, an organization dedicated to mental health causes.
+After receiving the Screen Actors Guild Life Achievement Award in 2015 and the Jean Hersholt Humanitarian Award in 2016, she made her final film performance in the biographical retrospective Bright Lights.
+Reynolds died following a hemorrhagic stroke on December 28, 2016, one day after the death of her daughter, actress Carrie Fisher.

 Early life

 Mary Frances Reynolds was born on April 1, 1932, in El Paso, Texas, to Maxene N. "Minnie" Harman and Raymond Francis "Ray" Reynolds, a carpenter who worked for the Southern Pacific Railroad.
-She was of Scotch-Irish and English ancestry and was raised in a strict Nazarene church of her domineering mother.
+She was of Scottish-Irish and English ancestry and was raised in a strict Nazarene church of her domineering mother.
 She had an older brother, William, who was two years her senior.
 Reynolds was a Girl Scout, once saying that she wanted to die as the world's oldest living Girl Scout.
 Reynolds was also a member of The International Order of Job's Daughters.